Dukler/ChallengeStori/readme.md

   - `monthly_transactions`: Number of transactions per month in the summary.
   - `created_at`: Timestamp when the summary was created.

-## Possible improvements
+## Possible Improvements

+### Adding a Timeout for Shutdown

-    - Adding a timeout to close the application in case an unforseen error occurs and it doesn't shutdown.
+Implement a timeout mechanism to close the application gracefully in case of an unforeseen error.
+This ensures that the application doesn't hang indefinitely.

+### Handling Errors in Transaction Processing

-    - Maybe not sending the mail summary if an error occurs and a transaction is not proccessed?
-        - In case this happens make I could implement some kind of continuation mechanism where only tx with errors are processed.
+Consider not sending the summary mail if an error occurs during transaction processing.
+Implement a continuation mechanism where only transactions with errors are processed in subsequent runs.